 Tokaido Kawasaki Shuku Kohryukan

 5. Toshiba Science Museum

 Just a short walk from the west exit of Kawasaki Station is this fun, modern museum showcasing the history, gadgets, and some cool science from Toshiba.
 There are lots of hands-on exhibits, so it’s a great place to take the kids.
-With COVID restrictions in place, you should make a reservation before visiting.
+With COVID restrictions (still) in place, you should make a reservation before visiting.
 The giant LAZONA Kawasaki Plaza shopping center is right next door, so after you’ve tired the kids out, they can stuff their lovely little faces with greasy food from the food court.